Mafrans/stable-diffusion-amd/README.md

     <pre>$ docker build . -t <kbd>Choose a name</kbd></pre>
     All relevant dependencies should be installed during the build process, and you will not have to install anything more once it is done.

-    <code>:warning: This step will take several minutes and requires 40-50 gigabytes of storage.</code>
+    <code>⚠️ This step will take several minutes and requires 40-50 gigabytes of storage.</code>

-    <code>:point_right: Images aren't automatically deleted if the build process fails, so remember to delete your old images if you need to cancel the build process, or if it errors.</code>
+    <code>👉 Images aren't automatically deleted if the build process fails, so remember to delete your old images if you need to cancel the build process, or if it errors.</code>

 5. Start the Stable Diffusion image